Fibibb/Shopping-Cart/README.md

 # Shopping-Cart

-A repository holding test cases prepared for the testing of a reata-based web application.
+A repository holding test cases prepared for the testing of a react-based web application.

 ## About Page